sumigaborna/ColorList/README.md

 Bonus:
 Extract the number/color logic from Task 1 into a separate class and write a Unit Test for this logic.

-Please provide the app as a Zip-File of the project including everything needed to compile and run the app.
-Happy coding!